Tuning Neural Network Models for Better Accuracy

 Tuning Experiments, Part 2: Varying Learning Rate

-In this batch of experiment, the accuracy and loss function of each model will be compared while changing the ‘learning rate’.
-For simplicity, all the other parameters (e.g. the number of neurons, epochs, batch_size, hidden layers) will be kept constant.
-The one hidden layer with 18 neurons model will be used.
-Not every number of learning rate is tested, so feel free to create new code cells with a different learning rate.
+In this batch of experiments, we will observe how increasing or decreasing just the learning rate hyperparameter affects the model’s accuracy.
+For simplicity, all the other parameters (e.g. the number of neurons, epochs, batch size, and hidden layers) will be kept constant.
+The initial Baseline model will also be included.
+Not every learning rate is tested, so feel free to create new code cells with a different learning rate.
+Recall that learning rate determines the “step size” or amount that the model is able to change after each iteration.

 Model “1H18N” With Learning Rate 0.0003